GeospatialResearch/CAESAR-Lisflood/docs/CAESAR-Lisflood_Water_Temperature_Module_Spec.md

 - Met time step box, met-zonation raster file box (mirrors rainfall-zonation controls)
 - Site constants: latitude, longitude, time zone, elevation, wind measurement height
 - Thermal update interval (minutes)
-- Diffusivity ratio, wind-function coefficients (a, b, c), albedo/sediment coefficients — advanced/calibration group box, defaulted from literature values so most users never need to touch them
+- Diffusivity ratio, albedo/sediment coefficients — advanced/calibration group box, defaulted from literature values so most users never need to touch them
+- **Added during verification**: sensible/latent heat formulation group box — radio buttons for bundled (default) vs. separated formulation, a Richardson-correction checkbox (disabled and forced on when separated is selected, since no sourced variant of the literal HEC-RAS equations omits it), and two coefficient-triplet rows (bundled a/b/c, separated a/b/c), each enabled only when its formulation is active
 - Output/visualisation: new entry in top-graphics menu and `comboBox1`, new save-option checkbox

 ---